zoekitchel/trawl_spatial_turnover/README.md

 We used of a number of datasets that are already publicly available and/or published with this project, in addition to some regional datasets that may be available upon request from data providers.
 These are fully described and cited in the manuscript, but we also list them here for ease of download, access, and attribution.

 * Publically available trawl data from [FISHGLOB](https://github.com/AquaAuma/FishGlob_data), a project to harmonize publicly available trawl survey records from federal agencies around the globe.
 The raw data files from FISHGLOB are too big to host on GitHub but they are available on [OSF](https://osf.io/).
+FISHGLOB has observations for 58 surveys, and 42 of these were appropriate for use in our biodiversity x time analyses.
 * Some regions are unable to share trawl data publically.
 Data may be available on request from data provider.
 See Table S1 for contact information.
 * Sea bottom temperature data from [SODA 3.3.2](http://www.soda.umd.edu/), an ocean reanalysis data product by the University of Maryland available beginning in 1980.
 * Sea surface temperature data from [OISST](https://www.ncei.noaa.gov/products/optimum-interpolation-sst), a historical satellite temperature record from the U.S. National Oceanic and Atmospheric Administration beginning in 1982.